microsoft/pxt-adafruit/olddocs/js/lessons/hack-your-headphones.md

 ## Prior learning/place of lesson in scheme of work

-Learn how to convert your BBC micro:bit into a music player using pins P0 and GND, headphones (or speakers), as well as crocodile clips (or spring clips).
+Learn how to convert your @boardname@ into a music player using pins P0 and GND, headphones (or speakers), as well as crocodile clips (or spring clips).

 ## Objectives

-* learn how to setup the BBC micro:bit with headphones to play music
+* learn how to setup the @boardname@ with headphones to play music